-Best vacuum cleaners for pet hair 2024 UK - reviews of the 6 must-have models for pet owners
+Best vacuum cleaners for pet hair 2024 UK – the 8 must-have models for pet owners

-Many of the best vacuum cleaners are great on hard floors and carpets, but being able to pick up deep-rooted pet hair is a challenge that only the best vacuum cleaners for pet hair are up to.
+Many of the best vacuum cleaners do a great job at picking up dust and debris on both hard floors and carpets; however, being able to pick up deep-rooted pet hair is a challenge that only the best vacuum cleaners for pet hair can face head-on.

-For the purposes of variation, we've even reviewed some of the best cordless vacuum cleaners with attachments designed to remove pet hair from carpets and upholstery.
+That's why we've put some of the very top choices from Dyson, Vax, Shark, and Miele through their paces to help you decide on the best fit for your home that both you and your pets will love.
+For variation, we've even reviewed some of the best cordless vacuum cleaners with attachments designed to remove pet hair from carpets and upholstery.

 When it comes to the difference between a regular vacuum and a vacuum cleaner for pet hair, there is more than just power at play.
 The reason that many people need to stay on top of pet hair in their home is to keep things clean for those with allergies, so when choosing a pet vacuum, look out for one that's hypoallergenic and approved by Allergy UK – there's one that fits that bill on this list.